tedneward/Patterns/README.md

     * Optimistic Lock
     * Pessimistic Lock
     * Compensating Transaction

+* Patterns of Enterprise Application Architecture (PEAA):

+    * Domain Logic Patterns

+        * Transaction Script: Organizes business logic by procedures where each procedure handles a single request from the presentation.
+        * Domain Model: An object model of the domain that incorporates both behavior and data.
+        * Table Module: A single instance that handles the business logic for all rows in a database table or view.
+        * Service Layer: Defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation.

+    * Data Source Architectural Patterns

+        * Table Data Gateway: An object that acts as a gateway to a database table.
+One instance handles all the rows in the table.
+        * Row Data Gateway: An object that acts as a gateway to a single record in a data source.
+There is one instance per row.
+        * Active Record: An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.
+        * Data Mapper: A layer of mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself.

+    * Object-Relational Behavioral Patterns

+        * Unit of Work: Maintains a list of objects affected by a business transaction and coordinates the writing out of changes and the resolution of concurrency problems.
+        * Identity Map: Ensures that each object gets loaded only once by keeping every loaded object in a map.
+Looks up objects using the map when referring to them.
+        * Lazy Load: An object that doesn't contain all of the data you need but knows how to get it.

+    * Object-Relational Structural Patterns

+        * Identity Field: Saves a database ID field in an object to maintain identity between an in-memory object and a database row.
+        * Inheritance Mappers: A structure to organize database mappers that handle inheritance hierarchies.
+        * Foreign Key Mapping: Maps an association between objects to a foreign key reference between tables.
+        * Association Table Mapping: Saves an association as a table with foreign keys to the tables that are linked by the association.
+        * Dependent Mapping: Has one class perform the database mapping for a child class.
+        * Embedded Value: Maps an object into several fields of another object's table.
+        * Serialized LOB: Saves a graph of objects by serializing them into a single large object (LOB), which it stores in a database field.
+        * Single Table Inheritance: Represents an inheritance hierarchy of classes as a single table that has columns for all the fields of the various classes.
+        * Class Table Inheritance: Represents an inheritance hierarchy of classes with one table for each class.
+        * Concrete Table Inheritance: Represents an inheritance hierarchy of classes with one table per concrete class in the hierarchy.

+    * Object-Relational Metadata Mapping Patterns

+        * Metadata Mapping: Holds details of object-relational mapping in metadata.
+        * Query Object: An object that represents a database query.
+        * Repository: Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.

+    * Web Presentation Patterns

+        * Model View Controller: Splits user interface interaction into three distinct roles.
+        * Page Controller: An object that handles a request for a specific page or action on a Web site.
+        * Front Controller: A controller that handles all requests for a Web site.
+        * Template View: Renders information into HTML by embedding markers in an HTML page.
+        * Transform View: A view that processes domain data element by element and transforms it into HTML.
+        * Two Step View: Turns domain data into HTML in two steps: first by forming some kind of logical page, then rendering the logical page into HTML.
+        * Application Controller: A centralized point for handling screen navigation and the flow of an application.

+    * Distribution Patterns

+        * Remote Facade: Provides a coarse-grained facade on fine-grained objects to improve efficiency over a network.
+        * Data Transfer Object: An object that carries data between processes in order to reduce the number of method calls.

+    * Offline Concurrency Patterns

+        * Optimistic Offline Lock: Prevents conflicts between concurrent business transactions by detecting a conflict and rolling back the transaction.
+        * Pessimistic Offline Lock: Prevents conflicts between concurrent business transactions by allowing only one business transaction at a time to access data.
+        * Coarse-Grained Lock: Locks a set of related objects with a single lock.
+        * Implicit Lock: Allows framework or layer supertype code to acquire offline locks.

+    * Session State Patterns

+        * Client Session State: Stores session state on the client.
+        * Server Session State: Keeps the session state on a server system in a serialized form
+        * Database Session State: Stores session data as committed data in the database.

+    * Base Patterns

+        * Gateway: An object that encapsulates access to an external system or resource.
+        * Service Stub: Removes dependence upon problematic services during testing.
+WSDL
+        * Record Set: An in-memory representation of tabular data.
+        * Mapper: An object that sets up a communication between two independent objects.
+        * Layer Supertype: A type that acts as the supertype for all types in its layer.
+        * Separated Interface: Defines an interface in a separate package from its implementation.
+        * Registry: A well-known object that other objects can use to find common objects and services.
+        * Value Object: A small simple object, like money or a date range, whose equality isn't based on identity.
+        * Money: Represents a monetary value.
+        * Special Case: A subclass that provides special behavior for particular cases.
+        * Plugin: Links classes during configuration rather than compilation.

 I also plan to go back through some of my patterns books (such as the "Pattern Languages of Program Design" books that were published in the late 90's/early 00's) and cherry-pick some that seem to fit in the above categorization scheme.